awodell12/SimpliefiedLogo/doc/API_CHANGES.md

-The following were added so that the model can keep track of them For everything in CommandResult that can be changed everything has a getter and a setter Anything changable in a command is accessible
+The following were added so that the model can keep track of them For everything in CommandResult that can be changed everything has a getter and a setter Anything changeable in a command is accessible

-setLanguage: removal since the internal doesn't need to know this.
-It is added to the intrepreter interface

 makeCommandResults:
 there are a bunch of ways to make them for convenience